Well-posedness and global attractor for wave equation with nonlinear damping and super-cubic nonlinearity: Introduction

+These formulations underscore the relationship between the function $f$ and its integral representation $F(s)$, delineating the bounds and behavior influenced by the parameters $\lambda$, $\omega$, and $K_\omega$.

-The well-posedness of problem \eqref{eq1} has been discussed widely, there is a considerable literature that takes into account different kinds of parameters assumptions.
-Some classical results are briefly reviewed as follows.
-Lions and Strauss\cite{Lions65} established the existence of the weak solution in $\R^3$ for the case of $2\le p\le m$, meanwhile they developed a monotonicity method to tackle the convergence of the nonlinear damping term.
-Feireisl\cite{feireisl95_nldamp} discussed the well-posedness of problem \eqref{eq1} under a slightly different assumption
+The well-posedness of problem \eqref{eq1} has been extensively discussed, with a rich body of literature addressing various parameter assumptions.
+A summary of some pivotal results is as follows.
+Lions and Strauss \cite{Lions65} demonstrated the existence of a weak solution in $\mathbb{R}^3$ for cases where $2 \leq p \leq m$, also introducing a monotonicity method to address the convergence of the nonlinear damping term.
+Feireisl \cite{feireisl95_nldamp} explored the well-posedness of problem \eqref{eq1} under a slightly different assumption:

-where $p<\dfrac{6r}{r+1}$, $1\le r\le m<5$.
-Under this assumption, the upper growth exponent $m$ of $g$ may not equal to lower growth exponent $r$, thus there is no suitable space in the definition of weak solution to ensure integrablity of damping term $g(u_t)$.
-To overcome this problem, Feireisl defined that a weak solution is the limit of a sequence of strong solutions and proved the well-posedness of the weak and strong solution in bounded domain.
-Chueshov, Lasiecka\cite{chueshov04} considered the weak solution in the case of $m<5$, $p<3$ and $r=1$ with large damping parameter when $p=3$.
-Regards to higher growth nonlinearity, some more complicated estimate is need.
-For example, in the case of the linear damping case, i.e. $g(u_t)=\gamma u_t$, Feireisl\cite{feireisl95} established the well-posedness via the $L^4(0,T;L^{12}(R^3))$ Strichartz estimates.
-However, it is difficult to apply Strichartz estimate to obtain the well-posedness of \eqref{eq1} due to the apperance of the nonlinear damping term.
-Recently, Todorova\cite{todorova15} has established the same space-time estimate by choosing a suitable nonlinear test function in the case of $m=\frac53$.
-Thereby the well-posedness of weak solution in $\R^3$ was obtained, they also proved the well-posedness of strong solution on $\R^3$ for $m\ge 2$.
+with $p < \frac{6r}{r+1}$, and $1 \leq r \leq m < 5$.
+This assumption implies that the upper growth exponent $m$ for $g$ may not match the lower growth exponent $r$, leading to the absence of an appropriate space for the weak solution definition to guarantee the integrability of the damping term $g(u_t)$.
+To address this issue, Feireisl established that a weak solution can be considered as the limit of a sequence of strong solutions, thus proving the well-posedness of both weak and strong solutions within a bounded domain.
+Chueshov and Lasiecka \cite{chueshov04} examined the weak solution for $m<5$, $p<3$, and $r=1$, particularly when the damping parameter is large with $p=3$.
+In scenarios involving higher growth nonlinearity, more sophisticated estimates are necessary.
+For instance, in the linear damping case (i.e., $g(u_t) = \gamma u_t$), Feireisl \cite{feireisl95} confirmed well-posedness through the $L^4(0,T;L^{12}(\mathbb{R}^3))$ Strichartz estimates.
+However, applying the Strichartz estimate to secure the well-posedness of \eqref{eq1} is challenging due to the introduction of a nonlinear damping term.
+Recently, Todorova \cite{todorova15} achieved a similar space-time estimate by selecting an appropriate nonlinear test function for $m = \frac{5}{3}$.
+This led to the establishment of the well-posedness of the weak solution in $\mathbb{R}^3$, along with the proof of strong solution well-posedness on $\mathbb{R}^3$ for $m \geq 2$.